 A few fish will attack a naked hook, but most need enticement.
 Earthworms dug from damp shorelines, or from under wet leaves, are traditional.
 Grasshoppers, crickets, bees, and most other insects work as bait, too.
 Most caterpillars, millipedes, beetles — anything with a bitter taste, or a chemical defense, do not work well as bait.

 Revolting to some, larvae, like this June Beetle grub, are highly nutritious and make good bait.

 Freshwater clams are found close to the shoreline, and can be pried open, then cut into pieces most species of fish find irresistible.
 And, after the first fish is caught, even if it’s too small to constitute a meal itself, it can be cut into chunks, and used as bait to catch larger fish.

-Some pretty impressive fish are caught on a raisin.
+Some pretty impressive fish are caught with a raisin.
 Likewise, pieces of sausage have proved to be good bait for even trophy-class pike), and Gummy Bears, Twizzlers, and other hook-able soft candies also catch fish.

 Making a Bobber